$100M Campaign to Accelerate

 The T1D Fund, operated under JDRF International, is the largest single-disease-focused venture philanthropy fund in the world fueling research for a cure and much-needed therapies for type 1 diabetes (T1D).

 Venture philanthropy takes concepts from venture capitalism and applies them to achieving philanthropic goals.
-Donors provide seed funding that is multiplied by their co-investors, ensuring donor dollars are maximized towards the cause.
+Donors provide seed funding that is multiplied by their co-investors, ensuring donor dollars are maximized toward the cause.

 JDRF created the T1D Fund to fill a significant gap that previously existed between scientific advancements in T1D research and commercial products becoming available to those who need them.
 The T1D Fund leverages philanthropic capital to build a portfolio of investments that are both attractive to financially motivated investors and compelling to the T1D community.